 Marketing Intern: TADA!
 Youth Theater is seeking interns in the Marketing & Press Department.
 This position will provide an intense look into the world of non-profit marketing.
 Day-to-day activities will include but are not limited to social media, partnership outreach, press outreach, research, developing marketing strategies and more.
 Candidates need to have strong people skills, be comfortable on the phone, be a self-starter, able to multi-task, have a sense of humor and have a genuine interest in the field of marketing and press.
 Hours are negotiable, but a minimum of 10-15 hours a week with a 4-month commitment is needed.
 Interested candidates should email their resume and a brief cover letter to LTalbot@tadatheater.com.

-Education Intern: TADA! is currently seeking Fall Education Interns to support TADA!’s renowned arts education work through arts administration and direct Teaching Artist assistant opportunities.
-In addition to providing hands-on assistance and observation of our Education Programs, interns will learn how to create, manage and produce effective theater programming for youth.
-Interns are expected to have commitment to theater and education, provide administrative support to the Education staff, be well-organized, have strong attention to detail, demonstrate computer proficiency and commit to a consistent schedule for at least one month.
+Education Winter Teaching Assistants: TADA! is currently seeking Education Winter Teaching Assistants to support TADA!’s renowned arts education.
+Teaching Assistants provide support through arts administration and direct opportunities to assist Teaching Artists in the classroom.
+In addition to providing hands-on support and observation of our Education Programs, teaching assistants will learn how to create, manage, and produce effective theater programming for youth.
+Teaching Assistants are expected to have a commitment to theater and education, provide administrative support to the Education staff, be well-organized, have strong attention to detail, demonstrate computer proficiency, and commit to a consistent schedule for at least one month.
 College credit and fieldwork hours available.
-To apply, please email you resume and cover letter to Keith R. Huff, Senior Education Manager, firstname.lastname@example.org.
+To apply, please email your resume and cover letter to EG Engle, Education Assistant, firstname.lastname@example.org.
+The see the full job description please click here.

 Assistant Stage Manager/Production Assistant: The Assistant Stage Manager (ASM)/Production Assistant works closely with and assists the Production Stage Manager with all of her/his duties.
 This includes but is not limited to: attending all production meetings, rehearsals, technical rehearsals and performances, helping gather/track props, running the deck during technical rehearsals and performances, as wells working very closely with the cast of young actors.
 The ASM should set an example in punctuality and professionalism and it is important the ASM is flexible and takes initiative.
 To apply, please email your resume and cover letter to Ashley Knowles, email@example.com.